The Diary of Anaïs Nin: Volume VI (1955–1966)

 Volume VI was published in 1976, and was edited by Gunther Stuhlmann.
 It was dedicated to the team of doctors who saved her life in January 1975.
 It opens with her description of the aftereffects of having taken LSD, and closes with her mentioning the publication of Volume I of her diaries and her belated recognition as a writer.
 Other subjects include a debate with Aldous Huxley over psychedelics, a visit to the Brussels World's Fair of 1958, and working as an editor for the magazine Eve.
-She was a witness to the Caresse Crosby incident at Delphi.
+She was a witness to the Caresse Crosby incident at Delphi, when the Greek government arrested Crosby for trying to build a geopolitical community counter to established Greek sovereignty.

 Unexpurgated diaries

 In 1986, Rupert Pole, Nin's surviving widower and literary executor, began to publish what are now termed the "unexpurgated" versions of the diary.
 The "unexpurgated" versions of the diaries are more sexually frank than the versions published in the 1960s and 1970s.
 The unexpurgated editions were published by Harcourt Brace Jovanovich and by Swallow Press, an imprint of Ohio University Press that was the original US publisher of Nin's work.